Academic Catalog

 (1 credit) (Both Fall & Spring Semesters)

-Internship in Sociology Practical experience and instruction as to the psycho-social processes and behavioral patterns within various field agencies relevant to students' interests in corrections, gerontology, research and planning, and other settings.
+Practical experience and instruction as to the psycho-social processes and behavioral patterns within various field agencies relevant to students' interests in corrections, gerontology, research and planning, and other settings.
 Up to four credit hours will be applied toward graduation.
 One academic credit will encompass 50 hours of work in the field.
 While internships are strongly recommended, students should consult with the department chair to determine appropriateness.

 Prerequisite(s): Junior standing.